 Fire safety at home

-NSW Fire & Rescue offers a Home Fire Safety Checklist to help people keep their homes safe from fire.
+Fire & Rescue NSW offers a Home Fire Safety Checklist to help people keep their homes safe from fire.

 Smoke alarms are required in all existing buildings where people sleep.
 Most building fire deaths occur while people are asleep and could have been prevented with working smoke alarms and a home escape plan.